CurveDocs/curve-docs/docs/scrvusd/crosschain/oracle-v2/oracle.md

 ### `profit_max_unlock_time`
 !!! description "`ScrvusdOracleV2.profit_max_unlock_time() -> uint256: view`"

     Getter for the duration in seconds over which rewards are gradually unlocked, thereby smoothing out share price adjustments.
-It is initially set to one week (7 * 86400 seconds) to align with the current Yearn Vault setting and can be updated via the [`update_profit_max_unlock_time`](#update_profit_max_unlock_time) function.
+It is initially set to one week (7 * 86400 seconds) to align with the current Yearn Vault setting and can only be updated by the `VERIFIER` role using the [`update_profit_max_unlock_time`](#update_profit_max_unlock_time) function.

     Returns: `profit_max_unlock_time`.